FixingPixels/Aegis/docs/memory_system.md

 ## Overview

-Think of the Aegis memory system as similar to human memory - it has different types of memory for different purposes, each optimized for specific kinds of information and timeframes.
+The Aegis memory system is designed like human memory - it has different types of memory for different purposes, each optimized for specific kinds of information and timeframes.

 ```mermaid
 graph TD